One of the greatest feelings in life is success.

 I practice gratitude daily by using The Five Minute Journal.
 I use it every day, and I’m kind of obsessed with it.
 It does cost money, but for me, it’s worth it.
 You can download a free PDF to get started: The Five Minute Journal Quick Start PDF.

 I acknowledge my debt and being thankful for it.
-I have tremendous financial responsibility and knowledge at the age of 30 that I never would have had but for my student loans.
+I have tremendous financial responsibility and knowledge at the age of 30 that I never would have had if not for my student loans.
 I have set myself up for financial success, and I have the knowledge to help other people do the same for themselves.

 By expressing gratitude, you will be happier and more fulfilled.